AlexGoesCode/alexgoescode/readme.md

 and working with a custom made API database with it's essential features.

 For both apps, you can register your own account or use Login: test1@test.com | Password: 123456<br>
-Enjoy testing the app and if you have any hints, please let me know, I do value feedback.
+Enjoy testing the app and if you have any hints, please let me know, your feedback is very welcome.

 I am currently searching to land a junior web dev position in Berlin or remote, so hit me up!<br>